Urielcito/Solvd-LABA/README.md

 ```

 ## Changelog:
+### Oct 14.
+- Wrote every DAO, it should work as intended just for uploading & downloading those objects to/from the database, in the hierarchy itself they probably are not functional.
 ### Oct 10.
 - Added the requested SQL Statements
 - DAO Structure is done just for Animal class (this means I can now do every other class using this one as a template)